Skip to the content.

 Use this step to create a ServiceNow wait change task.

-Name Description Required
+Name Type Description Required Property Name

 Change task system id from property reference.
-Enter the property reference to system id.
-Yes
+String Enter the property reference to system id.
+No taskPropSysId

-Note: Either change request number or property reference must be provided No
+Change Request Number String Enter the change request number.
+Note: Either change request number or property reference must be provided No changeRequestNumber

 Change request system id from property reference.
-Enter the property reference to system id.
+String Enter the property reference to system id.
+Note: Either change request number or property reference must be provided No propertySysId

 Adding automation tasks to a release

-After the plugin is integrated automated tasks are available to add as a task within a release.
+After the plug-in is integrated automated tasks are available to add as a task within a release.

 The following tables describe the properties used to configure the integration.
 Each table contains the field name when using the user interface and the property name when using a JSON file.